The Chunichi Dragons' Tradition - The Pride of Nagoya Baseball

 The Future of Nagoya Baseball - New Stadium Plans and Franchise Challenges

 After Ochiai's departure, the Chunichi Dragons entered another period of decline, remaining distant from championship contention through the late 2010s and into the 2020s.
 However, looking back at franchise history, the cycle of decline and revival is part of the Dragons' destiny.
-Currently, a new stadium project is being discussed in Nagoya, with construction of a new home to replace Vantelin Dome Nagoya under consideration.
+As of the mid-2020s, a new stadium project is being discussed in Nagoya, with construction of a new home to replace Vantelin Dome Nagoya under consideration.
 A new stadium holds the potential to improve the franchise's revenue structure and enhance the fan experience.
 Yet the challenges facing the Dragons extend beyond the stadium.
-The question is how to leverage unique strengths in competition with financially powerful teams like the Giants, Tigers, and SoftBank Hawks.
+The question is how to leverage unique strengths in competition with financially powerful teams like the Yomiuri, Tigers, and SoftBank Hawks.
 Maintaining the pitching kingdom tradition while strengthening batting and expanding the fan base is essential.
 The Chunichi Dragons, embodying Nagoya's practicality and pride, may lack flashiness but will undoubtedly remain an indispensable presence in Japanese professional baseball.